THE JASSY SUMMER SCHOOL

 Hard Sciences unveiled – an Interdisciplinary Tour

-An epic way of exploring the wondrous anatomy of Science
+An epic way of exploring the wondrous realm of Science

 Choosing this module guarantees that you’ll be part of a lively community made up of students from all over the world, who share your interest and passion for science and technology.

 Finance and Risk Management

 During these two weeks, you will get the core knowledge, skills and abilities to proficiently measure and manage various types of risks, in accordance with the requirements of the world-leading certifications for risk management.

 Strategic Human Resource Management